SalishSeaCast/docs/storm_surges/tools.rst

   - :file:`exclude_long` is a flag that specifies whether or not long period constituents should be excluded from the tidal predictions. :file:`exclude_long` = 1 means exclude long period constituents like Sa, Ssa, etc from the tidal prediction. :file:`exclude_long` = 0 means include long period constituents in tidal predictions.
 Note that if :file:`exclude_long` = 0 then a lot of the variability between :file:`pred_all` and :file:`pred_8` because :file:`pred_all` uses long period constituents but :file:`pred_8` does not.

   - :file:`cut_off` is the amplitude at which non-tidal energy is removed from the harmonic analysis.
 Time periods for which the filtered time series is greater than :file:`cut_off` are removed from the water level time series and then the harmonic analysis is performed.
 A reasonable value is 0.3.
 If filtering is not desired then set :file:`cut_off` very high (>1).

+  - :file:`ssh_units` is the units of the water level information in the harmonics or time series file (eg. 'm' or 'feet')

+  - :file:`time_zone` is the time zone of the time information stored in the harmonics or time series files.
+For example, if :file:`time_zone` is 'PST' then the phase in the harmonics files is relative to PST time or the time in the time series file is relative to PST.

 .. note::